Huguitis/aoi.js-documentation/src/functions/Calling/setChannelTopic.md

 ## Example

-This will change the topic of the channel where the command is exected in:
+This will change the topic of the channel where the command is executed in:

 ```javascript
 bot.command({